Sachin-NeU/Team5_CSYE7245_Spring2021/README.md

-# Business Intelligence and Analytics course
+# Big Data and Intelligent Analytics course

 This Repository will have all the assignment, project and lab done by Team 5

 Contributors

 1 - Adwait Sathe
 2 - Vivek Kulkarni
 3 - Sachin